NatLee/django-allauth-JWT-template/README.md

 - Frontend 3rd Party Login Routes

+    In this template, I only use `Google`, `Microsoft`, and `Line` as the 3rd party login.
+You can check the provided in `INSTALLED_APPS` of [./backend/backend/settings.py](./backend/backend/settings.py).

     The routes are defined in `django-allauth` and you can find the main pattern in [./backend/authentication/urls.py](./backend/authentication/urls.py).

+    In the frontend, you can use the following code to login with 3rd party.

     ```html
     <!-- ./backend/dashboard/templates/index.html -->